GrailFinder/gf-lt/README.md

 F7: copy last msg to clipboard (linux xclip)
 F8: copy n msg to clipboard (linux xclip)
 F9: table to copy from; with all code blocks
+F10: switch if LLM will respond on this message (for user to write multiple messages in a row)
 F11: import chat file
 F12: show this help page
 Ctrl+w: resume generation on the last msg